With Treatment

 Call (855) 372-9382 for 24/7 help with treatment.

-Encompass Health Services Page Outpatient is a methadone addiction treatment center in Coconino County, Arizona.
-It is situated at 463 South Lake Powell Boulevard, 86040 zip.
-Encompass Health Services Page Outpatient provides outpatient treatment, intensive outpatient treatment and regular outpatient treatment.
-Encompass Health Services Page Outpatient provides suboxone prescription, methadone/buprenorphine for pain management and naltrexone administration.
-Other than methadone treatment, Encompass Health Services Page Outpatient offers group counseling, vocational training and educational support and individual counseling.
-Encompass Health Services Page Outpatient provides medication assisted treatment to men and women.
+Encompass Health Services Page Outpatient is a methadone clinic in Coconino County, Arizona.
+It is located at 463 South Lake Powell Boulevard, 86040 zip.
+Encompass Health Services Page Outpatient provides intensive outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient treatment.
+Encompass Health Services Page Outpatient provides naltrexone administration, suboxone prescription and buprenorphine maintenance.
+Other than methadone treatment, Encompass Health Services Page Outpatient offers hepatitis education, counseling and support, individual counseling and employment counseling or training.
+Encompass Health Services Page Outpatient provides medication-assisted services to men and women.

 Methadone is a long-acting opioid agonist medication that is used to treat opioid dependence.
 It works by binding to the same receptors in the brain as other opioids, such as heroin or prescription painkillers, but without producing the same euphoric high.
 This helps to reduce cravings and withdrawal symptoms, making it easier for individuals to maintain abstinence from illicit opioids.
 Methadone is typically administered as a daily oral dose under the supervision of a healthcare provider in a methadone clinic.